 Overdue and Fines Notices

-Notice of overdue items and outstanding fines are issued throughout the semester to the patron’s WBU email address and/or to the WBU mailbox or to the community patron’s permanent address.
+Notice of overdue items and outstanding fines are issued to patron’s throughout the semester.
 Please note that fines cannot be calculated before the item is actually checked in.
 Fines do not accumulate after item check-in but are due until paid.
 Library accounts must be cleared as soon as possible before the end of the semester.

 All print circulating items are made available for in-library use or for a loan (check-out) to all FGL card holders.
 Most circulating books are available for interlibrary loan.